haicheviet/personal-space/site/content/posts/rust-web-experiment/index.en.md

 This project is just an experimental CRUD (Create, Read, Update, Delete) API written in Rust.
 The purpose of is to explore building a simple New Post CRUD application in Rust, using the popular Actix web framework and Diesel ORM.
 Mostly for my learning purpose.

-> All of the experiment code is in [my github repo](https://github.com/haicheviet/rust-actix-crud-app)
+> All of the experiment code is available at [my github repo](https://github.com/haicheviet/rust-actix-crud-app)

 Some highlighted improvements for this experiment: